mizunashi-mana/bitmap-freelist-alloc/README.md

-# sample-alloc
+# BitMap Free List Allocator

-Allocator sample by Rust for my study.
+An allocator sample by Rust for my study.

 ## License